leixu/Front-End-Guidelines/Guidelines/css.md

 We know that every `<a>` within our `.main-navigation` (which is a list) will be located inside an `<li>` – it would be invalid if it weren't.
 This means we don't need to specify `li a` in our selector, we can simply use `a`.

-Think about ways you can reduce the number
+Think about ways you can reduce the number of elements in your selectors to increase performance and decrease file size.

 **Good:**